 The Aggies committed just 12 per game, but they play such a plodding pace that their KenPom turnover percentage of 18.3% is only 71st in the country.
 I'm also willing to bet they haven't seen any defenders like Jacob Pullen, who will likely draw the assignment of Brockeith Pane, an explosive 6-1 point guard who can't shoot the three, but still is the team's second-leading scorer because of his ability to attack the basket and create his own shot better than any of his teammates.
 I'd like to think Pullen should dominate against a JUCO transfer running the show on a big stage for the first time.

 I didn't get a chance to watch too much Utah State basketball this year, but they seem like a very efficient team that will make you work on both ends of the floor and plays very tough straight-up man-to-man defense.
-As important as the Pullen-Pane matchup will be, I think it will be the play of Jordan Henriquez-Roberts could be vital with his huge size advantage coming off the bench.and that will likely decide this game.
-Even
+As important as the Pullen-Pane matchup will be, I think it will be the play of Kelly and Samuels that will likely decide this game.
+Even Jordan Henriquez-Roberts could be vital with his huge size advantage coming off the bench.

 K-State will get into trouble in this game if they start trying go one-on-one too quickly or force up shots, particularly from beyond the arc.
 Utah State is the second-best team in the country in terms of not allowing offensive rebounds, so the Wildcats probably won't have that weapon to bail them out when the halfcourt offense falters.
 Basically, Pullen and Co. need to find a way to push the pace and find fast-break opportunities without taking too many stupid shots off the dribble or just a couple passes in the halfcourt offense.
 It won't be easy.